Geovation/catalyst-docs/README.md

-# catalyst
+# Catalyst

-Front end github pages site for Catalyst documentation and content
+Front-end GitHub pages site for Catalyst documentation and content.